The topics below provide practical details of the visual identity program.

 Adobe Myriad Pro is a sans-serif typeface in five styles, five weights plus italics.
 It is suitable for headlines and body text, and is the primary typeface for use in documents, advertising and online.

 Buy Adobe Garamond Pro and Adobe Myriad Pro online from Adobe.
 These typefaces are available from other reputable font vendors as well.

-The Queen's Printer produces government signs using pre-qualified fabricators throughout the province.
+The King's Printer produces government signs using pre-qualified fabricators throughout the province.
 Ministries shouldn't directly contract sign fabricators to produce government signs.
 The Provincial Sign Program or GCPE's Graphic Communications can assist ministries to design signs.

 Ministries planning signs should first contact their ministry’s GCPE communications office.
 It is important to ensure the integrity of the government’s visual identity on signs.
 Communications using signs should be coordinated throughout government by GCPE or the Provincial Sign Program.